By EPR Editorial Team

 Dimension one: Self-inflicted vs. structural.
 Self-inflicted crises (Roseanne) produce concentrated, fast-resolution outcomes — the broadcast asset ends, the brand survives without the personality, the cycle closes inside a quarter.
 Structural crises (Southwest) produce slow-burn, multi-quarter narratives that connect the immediate event to broader questions about the brand's operating discipline.

 Dimension two: Acknowledgment velocity.
 Roseanne's fate was decided in the hours between the tweet and ABC's cancellation.
 Southwest's narrative arc was decided in the days between the accident and the investigative coverage.
-Crisis response in 2026 is now built around understanding which speed regime applies and operating inside it.
+Modern crisis response is built around understanding which speed regime applies and operating inside it.

 On May 29, 2018, Roseanne Barr posted a tweet about Valerie Jarrett widely characterized as racist.
 ABC canceled the rebooted Roseanne sitcom within hours, citing inconsistency with the network's values.
 The cancellation cost an estimated 200 production jobs and ended one of the network's highest-rated shows at the peak of its commercial run.